markgossa/MessageBus/README.md

 ### Send commands or publish events from a message handler

 You can send commands or publish events from ICommand objects or IEvent objects respectively or you can send just a string as a message.
-See below.
+See examples below.

 ```csharp
 using MessageBus.Abstractions;